Strata Global Makes Strides in Sustainable Infrastructure with Major Milestones on Delhi-Mumbai Expressway - www.lokmattimes.com

 Strata Global is the largest reinforcement soil wall contractor, on-site concrete block manufacturer, and geogrid manufacturer in India.
 The company's focus on innovation and sustainability is evident in its global presence, with offices in India, the USA, and Spain, and a vast network of distributors across continents.

 Founded in 2007 as a joint venture between US-based Glen Raven Inc and Strata Global, the company has developed expertise in retaining walls, reinforced soil slopes, embankments in highways, landfills, mines, railways, ports, and container yards.
-With a commitment to minimizing time and cost, Strata Global delivers up to 35 per cent savings on materials for each project.
+With a commitment to minimizing time and cost, Strata Global delivers up to 35% savings on materials for each project.

 For more information, please contact: +91 84549 99560